inducer/meshmode/doc/interop.rst

 correspond to other vertices/faces/cells, there are two main difficulties.

-1. :mod:`meshmode` has discontinuous polynomial function spaces which use different unit nodes than :mod:`firedrake`.
+1. :mod:`meshmode` has discontinuous polynomial function spaces which may use different unit nodes than :mod:`firedrake`.
 2. :mod:`meshmode` requires that all mesh elements be positively oriented, :mod:`firedrake` does not.
 Meanwhile, when :mod:`firedrake` creates a mesh, it changes the element ordering and the local vertex ordering.